AdaCore/gnatstudio/docs/users_guide/debugging.rst

 being debugged is displayed.
 This includes the value of selected variables, the current contents of registers, and local variables.

-.. index:: debugger; data browser
+.. index:: debugger; data window

 This browser is open by default when you start the debugger.
 Force it to display through the menu :menuselection:`Debug --> Data --> Data Window`.